Unpacking (video game): Awards

+Legacy and similar games

 Clones

 In January 2022, Unpacking Master was released, a clone of Unpacking published by SayGames on iOS and Android.
 The app quickly topped the top downloads chart on App Store.
 The app was criticised for copying Unpacking's mechanics and room layouts, as well as having excessive in-game advertising and being aggressively marketed on TikTok.
 Witch Beam acknowledged the clone, stating on the Unpacking's official Twitter account that Unpacking Master "is not [their] game" and calling the situation "demoralising".
 Following the backlash, Apple removed the app from the App Store, while the Google Play version was delisted by SayGames themselves.
 CEO of SayGames Egor Vaihanski stated that the resemblance between the two games "goes way beyond the game title" and that they "apologise for [their] lack of research prior to launching the game", wanting to "get in touch" with Witch Beam for a potential resolution.

 In December 2024, Wren Brier reported that there were numerous clones of Unpacking on the Nintendo eShop, which were deceptively marketed as DLC for the original game.

+Inspired games

+A Storied Life: Tabitha is a game that involves packing up a woman's belongings after her death, and writing a memoir based on the objects the player collects.
+Several reviewers compared the game to a reverse Unpacking.